Dark-Matter-Textbook/Notebook-Exercises/README.md

 If you are using these exercises as part of a course you are teaching, please feel free to clone this repository or download it as a zip file.
 The solutions can then be hidden in your local version.

 ## Purchasing the Textbook
 The textbook is available from all major retailers.
-Use code P327 for a 30% discount.

 [<img alt="Marsh et al_Dark Matter discount graphic" src = "https://raw.githubusercontent.com/David-Ellis/David-Ellis.github.io/refs/heads/master/images/other/Marsh%20et%20al_Dark%20Matter_discount%20graphic.jpg" width="500" class="center">](https://press.princeton.edu/books/paperback/9780691249520/dark-matter)